Transmittal Notice

 - Conducting administrative reviews of research protocols and consents to ensure compliance with NIH requirements (e.g., ancillary committee reviews or conflict of interest requirements), consistent with federal regulation and policy, including NIH policy, for the conduct of human subjects research, when the NIH is relying on an external IRB.

-- The IRBO will issue the "NIH Institutional Review Memo" to the NIH PI, once it is satisfied that institutional requirements have been met (e.g., all applicable ancillary approvals have been completed).
+- The IRBO will issue the "NIH Institutional Review Memo" to the NIH PI, once it is satisfied that institutional requirements have been met (e.g., all applicable ancillary approvals have been initiated and/or completed).

 - Ensuring that institutional requirements continued to be followed throughout the life of the study, consistent with Policy 3014-205 Requirements for IRB Submission.